On this page

 - Security for ageing fund members worried about diminishing mental capacity

-- Ability to be an SAF member after being declared bankrupt
+- Ability to be a SAF member after being declared bankrupt

 - Professional licensed trustee helps avoid common legislative breaches

-- Ability to live or work overseas for an indefinite period without the SAF being declared a non-resident super fund
+- Ability to live or work outside Australia for an indefinite period without the SAF being declared a non-resident super fund

 - Licensed trustee is required to issue a Product Disclosure Statement (PDS) and annual member statements